This post is sponsored by Autotrader; however, all thoughts and opinions are my own.

 Road trips don’t scare us anymore.
 Now, we seek them out.
 If you’re a mom or dad, you’re probably thinking “that sounds crazy — I’m not locking myself in the car with the kids for half a week,” but I assure you that there are many ways to make road trips fun.
 If you’re in Austin, try one of my favorite short road trip destinations.

-Have fun with mini-trips close to Austin
+Texas Road trips: Have fun with destinations close to Austin

 About three hours from Austin, Port Aransas is a gem of a beach town for back-to-basics fun.
 It’s our go-to destination when we want to spend a day at the beach.
 The sunsets and sunrises are beautiful, the restaurants are good too, and the people are welcoming.
 It’s a fun little beach town for a family getaway.